ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 ### Regular Expression Support

 Regular expressions are a syntax convention for writing text patterns and consist of one or more character strings and metacharacters.
 Altibase supports Altibase Regular Expression Library that supports POSIX Basic Regular Expression (BRE) and Extended Regular Expression (ERE) partially, and Perl Compatible Regular Expressions (PCRE2) library.
-The user can choose the library for the regular expression between the two.
+The library to be used for the regular expressions can be chosen by the user between the two.

 #### Altibase Regular Expression Library